anaclumos/extracranial/Brain/Projects/Coding Tests/0235 LCA of a Binary Search Tree.md

 ---
-title: '#235 Lowest Common Ancestor of a Binary Search Tree'
+title: '0235 LCA of a Binary Search Tree'
 slug: '/AEDE1B'
 ---